 When a science fiction novel is praised by William Gibson ("A wonderful novel"), Edward Snowden ("Walkaway reminds us that the world we choose to build is the one we'll inhabit"), Kim Stanley Robinson ("In a world full of easy dystopias, Cory Doctorow writes the hard utopia, and what do you know, his utopia is both more thought-provoking and more fun"), and Neal Stephenson ("a pretty damned tight techno-thriller"), you know you may be in for a good read.
 And Doctorow delivers.

 Cory is someone I pay attention to.
-I search out and read his articles, I read his posts on BoingBoing, and I watch his talks (though sometimes they are a bit over my head).
+I search out and read his articles, and watch his talks (though sometimes they are a bit over my head).
 He is working at a frenetic pace fighting the good fight for our rights, and somehow he even finds time to write books.
 Wow!